Sadegh-Moayedizadeh/coding-exercise/README.md

 ===============

 * This repository contains my solutions to problems from quera.org website.
+* I chose to write the code using Python3 language in a type-safe manner.
 * Each module is named after the number associated to the problem in the website.
 * The link to the page for that problem is also available in each module.